If you haven’t seen the Periodic table of Deep Learning Elements yet you can check it out here.

 Again, if you don’t have any inhouse ML skills, get in touch and we can define this with you in an AI clinic.

 Now to take control of your project.
-Check out the metrics on the periodic table and ensure you or your data science team can provide the correct metrics to determine the success or failure of your project.
+Check out the metrics on the periodic table.
+Next, ensure you or your data science team can provide the correct metrics to determine the success or failure of your project.
 These metrics will be a quantitative index through which you evaluate the actual performance of your proposed solution.
-Note that with machine learning systems you’ll never find the perfect performance, but you can still keep track of success by the margin of errors seen in your project.
-In other words, know your metrics but don’t live by them.

 -> ACTION : Track the metrics in section 8 of the table to monitor your project.

 As expected, there are many moving parts in a deep learning project.
 By using the Periodic Table of Deep Learning Elements R&D managers, product managers, data scientists and software developers can visualise and collaborate on the complexities of these projects as a whole.
-Download the table for free here to explore it yourself.
+Download the table for free to explore it yourself.

 Want to learn more about starting your deep learning project?
-Book in for a free AI clinic at Sparkd.AI to discuss your project with a team of deep learning experts.
+Book in for an AI clinic at Gemmo to discuss your project with a team of deep learning experts.